-This enormous ink painting will be a major highlight of ‘The 9th Asia Pacific Triennial of Contemporary Art’ (APT9) from 24 November, 2018 to 28 April, 2019.
+This enormous ink painting is a major highlight of ‘The 9th Asia Pacific Triennial of Contemporary Art’ (APT9) from 24 November, 2018 to 28 April, 2019.
 Qiu Zhijie is among more than 80 individuals, collectives and group projects from more than 30 countries to feature in the ninth chapter of the Gallery’s flagship exhibition series.

-Another highlight of the forthcoming Triennial will be a display of large, circular sculptural forms created from nassa shells, known as ‘Tutana’ or ‘Loloi’ by members of the Gunantuna community of Nangananga village from East New Britain, Papua New Guinea.
+Another highlight of the Triennial is a display of large, circular sculptural forms created from nassa shells, known as ‘Tutana’ or ‘Loloi’ by members of the Gunantuna community of Nangananga village from East New Britain, Papua New Guinea.
 Premiering at GOMA, these objects were specially created for APT9, and will tower above visitors as they enter the building.
 Conveying ideas of wealth and value, the Tutana are constructed from thousands of shells – the very material Gunantuna people use as legal tender to acquire goods and exchange items as well as to enact relationships during major rites of passage such as marriages, initiation and funerals.

-Kuwaiti artist Monira Al Qadiri’s four-sided video installation, DIVER 2018, which conjures the presence of a large scale aquarium in the Gallery will be another key work in the exhibition.
+Kuwaiti artist Monira Al Qadiri’s four-sided video installation, DIVER 2018, which conjures the presence of a large scale aquarium in the Gallery is another key work in the exhibition.
 On screen, Al Qadiri’s synchronised swimmers perform in a pearlescent body of water as they mimic the repetitive movements of divers.
 The work is an ode to the pearling industry of the Persian Gulf that was supplanted by the oil boom, and it serves as a reminder that mining for oil – like diving for pearls before it – as an industry will, in time, be replaced by another economic force.